pack141b_logo

 The Wolf program is a fun family-centered program for boys who have completed the first grade (or are age 8) that encourages the development ethical decision making skills while motivating the Scout to achieve his full physical, intellectual, social, and spiritual potentials as an individual, as a responsible citizen, and as a member of his local, national, and international communities.
 The Wolf program emphasizes shared leadership, learning about the community, and family understanding.
 The program also provides the Scout with an opportunity to try new things, provide service to others, build self-confidence, and reinforce ethical standards.
 Much like the Tiger den, an adult partner is expected to participate with the Scout in all den meetings and activities.
 The second set of steps along the Boy Scout Trail are provided here as each set of steps continues to build on the basic categories of adventures done in previous ranks.

 Much like the Tiger program, the Wolf program is conducted in phases.
 In one phase, the Wolf scout and his adult partner meet monthly with other Wolf scouts and their adult partners in a “den,” that consists of a group of boys, the same age, that come together and work on age appropriate adventures for status, rank, and recognition in the Pack.
 Other phases include, but are not limited to learning more about staying healthy, knowing their home and community, tools for fixing and building, cooking healthy, being safe, making good choices, and much more.
 The Wolf scout and his adult partner will also meet in the home to conduct activities for the whole family.
-Like our entire our Scouting program, the Wolf program follows a school-year cycle where boys remain in the Wolf program until they complete second grade, at which time, they graduate into a Bear den and are will have the opportunity to participate in Cub Scout summer activities, including Cub Scout Day and Resident Camp. wolf_handbook
+Like our entire our Scouting program, the Wolf program follows a school-year cycle where boys remain in the Wolf program until they complete second grade, at which time, they graduate into a Bear den and are will have the opportunity to participate in Cub Scout summer activities, including Cub Scout Day and Resident Camp. wolf-handbook

 A boy may begin working on the Wolf badge as soon as he joins a Wolf den.
 The adventures that he must complete are somewhat more difficult and challenging than those for the Tiger rank.
 These age appropriate adventures emphasize character development, citizenship training, and personal fitness.
 As he completes the adventures found in the Wolf handbook, he will work on activity badges, and attend meetings led by adults and will become acquainted with the requirements of becoming a Boy Scout; all leading to the Arrow Of Light award.